Contents

 - The RTMP feeds will not broadcast to your event before the event start time.

-- Once an RTMP channel has been connected to a stream, and the channel is live, it cannot be deleted.
+- Once an RTMP channel has been connected to a stream and the channel is live, it cannot be deleted.

 To create an RTMP session and channel:

-- Click the +Session button
+- Click the +Add Session button.

 - Select RTMP session type